Skip to content

 Advanced HOST selection

 Set the "driver" or "master" to run on a HOST that allows for long run times (if it's a big calculation).
-The driver needs to be alive for the whole duration of the workflow (otherwise, your subjob likely ends up fizzled).
+The driver needs to be alive for the whole duration of the workflow, otherwise your subjob likely ends up fizzled.
 You can use "interactive" which allows for 7 days for one core, or "longrun" which allows for 14 days.
 If you need to run multiple workflows at the same time, choose "longrun" for the next drivers.
 In both cases select some "normal" HOST (i.e. "small" Slurm partition) for the (sub)jobs.
 Suitable splitting will reduce your queuing time.
-Asking for the longrun HOST "just in case" is not dangerous, but may lead to unnecessary queuing.
+Asking for the longrun HOST "just in case" is not forbidden, but may lead to unnecessary queuing.

 You may be able to set the number of subjobs already in the GUI.
 Typically, it would set the "number of processors", which in many drivers will be equal to the number of subjobs.
 Alternatively, you may be able to set also the number of subjobs.
 This enables you to limit the number of simultaneous jobs with the "processor count" (so that you and others won't run out of licenses) but keep a single subjob at a suitable size.
 Please have a look at the help text of your driver via the Help path described above.

-Note that you can have only one single core job running in the interactive HOST.
+Note that you can only have two jobs running in the interactive HOST at the same time.

 Desmond jobs can have the -HOST gpu flag as set by the GUI, but Windows users need to change the forward slash "/" to backward slash "\" in the binary name.